 Norman Dean, Director of Undergraduate Laboratories.
 Supervises the chemistry undergraduate laboratory program.
 If your course assignment is a laboratory course, he is also your supervisor.
 He will be notified of student or stockroom staff who have issues with your performance as a lab AI.
-He or the Freshman Laboratory Coordinator, James Clark, will be observing to make sure you are enforcing departmental safety rules and regulations.
+He is also the person you should contact if you are having issues with the lab staff.
+He or the Laboratory Coordinators, James Clark and Aulaire Schmitz, will be observing to make sure you are enforcing departmental safety rules and regulations.
 Norm teaches a variety of laboratory courses for the department.
-He is responsible for general oversight of the undergraduate laboratory program, is the primary supervisor of the laboratory staff, and oversees the laboratory budgets.
-In addition he developments experiments for the laboratory courses and assists the curriculum committee in planning new courses.
-He is the Co-faculty advisor to the Alpha Chi Sigma (AXE) chemistry fraternity.
+He is responsible for general over- sight of the undergraduate laboratory program, is the primary supervisor of the laboratory staff, and oversees the laboratory budgets.
+In addition, he develops experiments for the laboratory courses and assists the curriculum committee in planning new courses.

 James Clark, Outreach and Freshman Laboratory Coordinator.
-James plans outreach projects to educate students, teachers and counselors about our program and to encourage a greater interest in science in general.
-He teaches the department's service learning course, X170.
-In addition, he oversees AI training and helps the director of undergraduate laboratories oversee the laboratory program.
+Manages the day-to-day operations of the general chemistry lab courses (C127, H127, C121, C122, C118, and N337) He works with faculty to design and implement experiments for these courses.
+In addition he plans outreach projects to educate students, teachers, and counselors about our program and to encourage a greater interest in science in general.
+In addition, he helps oversees the AI training and teaches the department's service-learning course, X170.

 Aulaire Schmitz, Organic Laboratory Coordinator.
-Aulaire Works with the organic chemistry faculty to design and implement experiments for C343, J343, C344, C427, and C437.
-She is also part of the departments science outreach team, and plays a role in AI training for the organic chemistry labs.
+Manages the day-to-day operation of the organic and advanced laboratory courses.
+She works with the chemistry faculty to design and implement experiments for C343, J343, C344, C427, and C437.
+She is also part of the department's science outreach team and plays a role in AI training for the organic chemistry labs.